 Examinations will be constructed and evaluated by the instructor in charge of the course.
 Examinations must be wholly, or in substantial part written, unless the nature of the course makes more appropriate an oral or performance examination.
-Examinations in laboratory courses may be written, but should give assurance that the laboratory techniques have been understood and mastered.
-Copies of past examinations may be released by the Bureau of Educational Research as sample examinations when approval is given by the department concerned.
+Examinations in laboratory courses may be written but should give assurance that the laboratory techniques have been understood and mastered.

 A student taking an examination for course credit must first have his or her academic qualifications reviewed and receive written permission of the instructor administering the examination and the written approval of the head of the department concerned.
 A student must also have his or her administrative qualifications (listed below) reviewed by and receive written permission of the dean of the school or college in which the student is enrolled.
-After obtaining these permissions on the "Petition for Course Credit by Examination" form (available at the Office of the Registrar), the student arranges through the Bureau of Educational Research to take the examination.
+After obtaining these permissions on the "Petition for Course Credit by Examination" form (available from the Office of the Registrar), the student arranges to take the examination.